 For all healthcare practitioners, the move into professional practice is complex and demanding.
 It includes a period of intense learning of new skills, knowledge and behaviours.
-Newly qualified pharmacists need to adapt to a new phase in their career, and will experience the responsibilities of professional judgment and accountability.
+Newly qualified pharmacists need to adapt to a new phase in their career, and will experience the responsibilities of professional judgement and accountability.
 Newly qualified pharmacists have described 'lack of confidence', 'decision making', 'managing professional relationships', 'being in charge', and 'adapting to the workplace' as the greatest challenges they face.

-The overall aim of the Newly qualified pharmacist programme is to support newly qualified pharmacists to develop, and demonstrate, confidence and competence in core areas of community pharmacy practice.
+The overall aim of the Newly qualified pharmacist programme is to support newly qualified pharmacists to develop, and demonstrate, confidence and competence in core areas of pharmacy practice.
 The programme is designed to support pharmacists to become better equipped to adapt and deliver safe and effective patient care, and overcome the challenges of this new stage of their career.

-The Newly qualified pharmacist programme will be a pharmacist’s first step in their post-registration professional development journey, and provides comprehensive learning to support pharmacists’ springboard towards Independent Prescribing (IP) training.
-More information is available on the Training programme page.
+The Newly qualified pharmacist programme will be a pharmacist’s first step on their post-registration professional development journey, and provides comprehensive learning to support pharmacists to demonstrate readiness to enrol on an independent prescribing (IP) training course.

 Contact email@example.com if you cannot find the answers to your questions about the Newly qualified pharmacist programme on our website.Apply